linode/docs/docs/development/nodejs/use-selenium-grid-for-parallel-testing.md

         java -jar selenium-server-standalone-3.10.0.jar -role hub

 2. The resulting output will give you URLs to use for registering nodes and connecting to the hub.
-Copy these URLs for later use.
+Copy these URLs for later use:

     {{< output >}}
 21:27:51.470 INFO [GridLauncherV3.launch] - Selenium build info: version: '3.10.0', revision: '176b4a9'